 Local Renaissance woman Brittany is bi-coastal.
 That is to say, she moved to Texas (the Gulf Coast totally counts) from the aforementioned Big C 11 years ago.
-A longtime writer – Cobb enjoys contributing bylines at The Dallas Morning News as well as editing DailyCandy Dallas – she also founded the Dallas Flea, a carefully curated and upscale market, and has slowly traded having a design firm for interior design consulting.
+A longtime writer – Cobb enjoys contributing bylines at The Dallas Morning News as well as editing DailyCandy Dallas – she also founded the Dallas Flea (now Flea Style), a carefully curated and upscale market, and has slowly traded having a design firm for interior design consulting.
 Of course, she never stops being a mom … or her own client.

 Still decorating and visualizing the future of part of the upstairs, Brittany estimates she’s still got a year before the 1930 Fooshee and Cheek Spanish eclectic is where she wants it to be, but only she would ever think that.
 “I like a very layered look,” she says.
 “Only half to maybe two-thirds is complete, because I don’t leave a room until I feel like – it’s never complete, but until I feel like it’s lived in.”

 The Highland Park home is a converted duplex remodeled by More Design + Build, but it feels historic and settled, like it’s always been a single-family where books are stacked on every first-floor surface and TV is relegated to a more rustic, masculine second living area upstairs.
 After purchasing the home two-and-a-half years ago, Brittany and Michael remodeled, and then she, newly pregnant, began tackling rooms, the most lived-in first.